 - Annual Reviews if the child has a Education and Healthcare Plan

-- Students with SEND will have an individual educational plan (IEP) and meetings as needed with parent, the Head of Year and SENCO will be set up to monitor and amend the interventions set out in the IEP
+- Students with SEND will have a profile of needs and meetings as needed with parent, the Head of Year and SENCO will be set up to monitor and amend the interventions set out in the profile of needs

 - Visual timetables